dobrou/CsvLINQPadDriver/README.md

 Known Issues / TODO
 --
 - Some strange Unicode chracters in column names may cause errors in generated data context source code.
-- Uniqueness of column names is not checked.
-- Writing changes on objects back to CSV is not directly supported, there is no `.SubmitChanges()` .
+- Writing changed objects back to CSV is not directly supported, there is no `.SubmitChanges()` .
+But you can use LINQPad's `Util.WriteCsv`.

 Author
 --